-- Israeli army to increase supervision of Military Rabbinate
+- IDF to Increase Supervision of Military Rabbinate

 Rabbi Col. Eyal Karim was nominated for the top religious position in the army by Chief of Staff Lt.
 Gen. Gadi Eisenkot on Monday.
 His appointment now requires the approval of Defense Minister Avigdor Lieberman.

 Karim was previously caught up in a media storm in 2012, when an answer he had given on a religious website 10 years previously seemed to imply that soldiers were permitted to commit acts of rape during wartime.